MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

     "crds": false, // sync crds
-    "kubeLeader": false, // delegate leader election to kubernetes, to know where the sync job should run "restartDependantDeployments": true, // when a secret/cert changes from otoroshi sync, restart dependant deployments "templates": { // template for entities that will be merged with kubernetes entities "service-group": {},
+    "kubeLeader": false, // delegate leader election to kubernetes, to know where the sync job should run "restartDependantDeployments": true, // when a secret/cert changes from otoroshi sync, restart dependant deployments "templates": { // template for entities that will be merged with kubernetes entities. can be "default" to use otoroshi default templates
+      "service-group": {},
       "service-descriptor": {},
       "apikeys": {},